PawelSpoon/EnergyMeter/troubleshooting-data.md

 i store my data at 1 am: this is the timestamp for 3.2.2023: 1675382400000000000 to add a day add: 24*60*60  * 1000 000 000 (the billion is needed as it is stored in nano seconds or something)

+these curl calls might work too, but you need to make sure you do define retention as rp and the string has the same issues as the insert. so you might end up having multiple calls here

+curl -i -XPOST "http://192.168.178.64:8086/write?db=home&rp=two_years" --data-binary 'daily PV_YIELD_DAY=1500 1675382400000000000'

+curl -i -XPOST "http://192.168.178.64:8086/write?db=home&rp=two_years" --data-binary 'daily,PV_YIELD_DAY=1500 1675382400000000000'

+oh yes, when having tags no spaces !! daily,tag=value,tag2=value timestamp cause a space indicates a field daily field=value timestamp